 Product liability claims within the meaning of the Austrian Product Liability Act asserted against the Supplier by contractual partners or third parties are excluded, unless the party entitled to claim recourse proves that the fault was the Supplier’s responsibility and at least constitutes gross negligence.

 This contract is subject to Austrian law.
-The competent court of Petzenkirchen is agreed as the place of jurisdiction for clients domiciled within the European Union or an EFTA state.
+The competent court for Petzenkirchen is agreed as the place of jurisdiction for clients domiciled within the European Union or an EFTA state.

 If an authority takes product samples from the Supplier’s deliveries for inspection purposes, the Client shall request an official control sample from the official body and immediately send this sample to the Supplier.
 Information on recipes, prices, delivery conditions, quantities, etc. shall be treated as confidential and may not be disclosed to third parties.